MULTITUDE

 Welcome to MULTITUDE

 Simulation models have, over the last decade, become an important tool in transportation science and engineering, however there are still many issues which cause difficulties and confusion and are restricting their use and uptake.
-These issues are now being addressed by the MULTITUDE project (COST Action TU0903), funded by the European Union COST programme which intends to develop, test and promote the use of methods and procedures for the calibration and validation of traffic simulation models.
+These issues were addressed by the MULTITUDE project (COST Action TU0903), funded by the European Union COST Programme over the period 2009 to 2013, which developed, tested and promoted the use of methods and procedures for the calibration and validation of traffic simulation models.

 Latest News